wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 - **Everything Flows** - everything is in a state of flux.
 Like a stream, when we step into it the second time, neither us nor the stream are the same as it was the first time.
 In contrast to Parmenides, Heraclitus proposed that change is fundamental to reality.

-> "No man ever steps in the same river twice, for it is not the same river and he is not the same man"
+> "No man ever steps in the same river twice, for it is not the same river and he is not the same man" - Heraclitus

 - **The Unity of Opposites**: the world is characterized by opposites.
 Like two sides of a coin: good and evil, light and darkness, winter and spring, war and peace.
 Without out this intricate balance, the world would cease to exist.